innoq/SCS/vs-ms.md

 SCS clearly focus on larger projects and a split into multiple teams.
-Microservices can be used for other purposes: Often small teams or even single developers use them e.g. to use Continuous Delivery more easy or to scale each Microservice independently.
+Microservices can be used for other purposes: Often small teams or even single developers use them e.g. to use Continuous Delivery more easy, to build more robust systems or to scale each microservice independently.
+So microservices are more versatile while SCS solve problems specifically with the architecture and organisation of large projects.